 Thanksgiving is right around the corner and December isn't far off.
-It's already been a record-breaking year for travel, and with everyone racing home for the holidays, next week is set to be the busiest stretch of travel we’ve seen yet.
+It's already been another record-breaking year for travel, and with everyone racing home for the holidays, this week is set to be the busiest stretch of travel we’ve seen yet.

 The Busiest Days for Thanksgiving Travel

 Even during the holidays, your home airport won’t be jam-packed every day.
-But a few days stick out, and it appears some travel trends are reverting back to pre-pandemic.
+But a few days stick out.

 Over the past few years, we've seen travel spread out more evenly throughout the week of Thanksgiving.
-The ability to work remotely has given Americans far more flexibility to traveler earlier and longer than before.
+The ability to work remotely has given Americans far more flexibility to travel earlier and longer than before.
 But as more companies require their employees to return to the office, that's changing.
-This year, it looks like everyone's coming home on Sunday.
+It looks like everyone's coming home on Sunday.

-Delta executives told investors this week the Sunday after Thanksgiving will be the highest revenue day in the airline's history.
-So brace yourself if you're one of the millions of Americans flying on that day, or any of the busier-than-usual travel days.
+So brace yourself if you're one of the millions of Americans flying on that day, or any of the busier-than-usual travel days this week.

 Tips to Ensure a Smoother Trip